LF-digitala-kanaler/LFDS/content/components/web/forms/select.md

       ### Markup

-      The module expects a `div` element wrapping a `select` element with an accompanying `label` element.
+      The module expects a `div` element that is wrapping a `select` element, with an accompanying `label` element.

       ```html